Your feedback and opinions matter, so make sure you tell us when we are doing it right or when you feel as though something could be improved.

-Additionally, students asked for more opportunities to ask questions during thier learning. therefore, we will be providing additional training to Graduate Academic Assistants and Student Learning Assistants, so that they can continue to support live online sessions with you.
+You also asked for more opportunities to ask questions during your learning.
+We are therefore now providing additional training to Graduate Academic Assistants and Student Learning Assistants, so that they can continue to support live online sessions with you.
 We will also be enhancing our personal tutoring scheme.

 It was also clear that whilst some of you have been able to work well at home, it has been hard for many of you to build effective study spaces.
 From the start of the new academic year, you will be able to pre-book study spaces in the Sheppard Library, use our new click and collect service to access books and access safe printing facilities.
 This will allow you to utilise a safe space on campus to study.